 Michigan Nursing Programs and Degrees Guide

-The following guide contains essential information, including several profiles of specific undergraduate and graduate programs, of nursing programs available to students in the state of Michigan.
+The following guide contains essential information about nursing programs available in the state of Michigan, including profiles of undergraduate and graduate programs.
 Michigan’s colleges and universities confer bachelor’s and master’s degrees in nursing in a variety of concentrations: nurse anesthesia, adult acute and critical care, neonatal, women’s health, nurse midwifery, adult primary care, gerontology, and psychiatric/mental health.
-An increasingly popular alternative to earning a traditional nursing degree is to enroll in an online university, such as Western Governors University, that features an online bachelor’s or master’s in nursing program.
+An increasingly popular alternative to earning a traditional nursing degree is to enroll at a school that features an online bachelor’s or master’s in nursing program.

 - 24 colleges and universities offer a bachelor’s degree in nursing.

-- Highest graduation rate*: University of Michigan – Ann Arbor 91%.1
+- Highest graduation rate: University of Michigan–Ann Arbor 90%.1

-- Highest transfer-out rate*: Western Michigan University 32%.1
+- Highest transfer-out rate: Wayne State University 38%.1

 *For 4-year colleges and universities with nursing degree programs.